progmaticltd/homebox/README.md

 | Jabber server using ejabberd and LDAP authentication                                                                    | Planned     |

 ## Folders:
-- config: Ansible hosts file Configuration.
+- config: Ansible configuration files for your platform.
 - preseed: Ansible scripts to create an automatic ISO image installer for testing or live system.
 - install: Ansible scripts to install the whole server environment.
-- backup: Automatic backup of certificates and DKIM keys.
+- backup: Automatic backup of important information upon deployment.
+- sandbox: Put anything you don't want to commit here.

 ## Mail server installation